-Resume screening can happen in less than five minutes and can be done by just about anyone (note to candidates: ).
+Resume screening can happen in less than five minutes and can be done by just about anyone.
 A culture fit phone interview lasts less than 30 minutes for all but the most interesting and extroverted candidates.
 A technical screen lasts at least an hour.
 Up until this point, everything can be done by rank-and-file employees.
 The final interview can run from a couple hours to a full day depending on how your company handles the final step.

 Let’s look at a pretty conservative hypothetical 4-step software hiring process: